wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Fix: Error notice if user tries to update staging site located in another database

 = 2.4.0 =
 * New: Compatible to WP 5.0.0 Gutenberg
 * New: Increase file scanning process performance